Chen Zhi (businessman): Sanctions and criminal charges

-On October 14, 2025, the United States and United Kingdom took the largest action ever targeting cybercriminal networks in Southeast Asia.
+On 14 October 2025, the United States and United Kingdom took the largest action ever targeting cybercriminal networks in Southeast Asia.
 The U.S. Department of Justice indicted Chen Zhi on charges of fraud and money laundering.
 The U.S. Department of Justice accused Chen Zhi of being "the mastermind behind a sprawling cyber-fraud empire... a criminal enterprise built on human suffering".
-In a joint operation between the United States and the United Kingdom, approximately 127,271 bitcoins (currently worth more than $14 billion) held by Chen Zhi were seized.
+In a joint operation between the United States and the United Kingdom, approximately 127,271 bitcoins held by Chen Zhi were seized, then worth ~US$14 billion.
 At the same time, the U.S. Treasury Department added 146 individuals and entities associated with the Prince Group to the sanctions list.
 All of Chen Zhi's assets in the UK and 19 properties in London were frozen.
 Thailand and Singapore also began investigations into the Prince Group.

+In coordination with the U.S. sanctions, Singapore seized S$150 million in assets; Taiwan seized T$4.5 billion in assets and detained 25; Hong Kong seized HK$2.75 billion.

+In January 2026, Cambodia stated that Chen had been arrested, stripped of his Cambodian citizenship, and extradited to China to face charges.

+On 16 May 2026, Cambodian authorities raided two Phnom Penh buildings linked to Chinese billionaire Chen Zhi, detaining 104 people, mostly Chinese nationals, for alleged online scams.